Leeds Beckett University celebrates its nursing community

 “Supporting our health students remains a priority and offering time for NHS colleagues has been essential.”

-Dr Sarah Burden, who is a Reader in Nursing in the School of Health and Community Studies, a nurse for almost 40 years and the Chair of the Royal College of Nursing Education Forum was one of those staff members who rejoined the NHS workforce.
+Dr Sarah Burden, who is a Reader in Nursing in the School of Health, a nurse for almost 40 years and the Chair of the Royal College of Nursing Education Forum was one of those staff members who rejoined the NHS workforce.

 She explained why she decided to get involved: “I was discussing the sheer scale of the vaccination programme with my husband, who is a GP, and decided that I would do whatever it took to help roll it out.
 I applied to NHS Professionals and completed the online learning modules, but before I was signed off to vaccinate, I decided to volunteer as a Marshall at the vaccination hub.